Raftaar: 2012-2017: The Titans, Swag Mera Desi and mainstream break-out

-After the split, he then formed a group 'The Titans' with Badshah and Sachit Takkar (Sachh).
+After the split, he then formed a group, The Titans, with Badshah and Sachit Takkar (Sachh).

 They produced many songs together in the Punjabi music industry and Bollywood together, most notably for Deep Money's album Born Star, on tracks like "Bottle", "Majnu" and "Sugar".

 Raftaar became widely known and recognised after releasing his song "Swag Mera Desi" in 2013 with Manj Musik.
 The line "Ab yeh karke dikhao" from the song was interpreted as a subliminal directed towards Yo Yo Honey Singh, who used the phrase in his song "Party With The Bhoothnath" which led to a dispute between the two rappers in media.
 "Swag Mera Desi" won Best Urban Song at the Brit Asia TV Music Awards in 2014.
+Further, Raftaar and Singh were also embroiled in a credit dispute, stemming from their collaboration on the soundtrack of the film Fugly, when Raftaar alleged that he wasn't credited as a songwriter on three tracks from the album.

-The next year, he skyrocketed to mainstream popularity with the songs, "All Black", with Sukhe and Jaani, as well as the song "Toh Dishoom" from the 2016 film Dishoom.
+Raftaar collaborated with Manj Musik again, for the posse cut "Desi Hip Hop", which also featured Badshah, Humble the Poet, Roach Killa, Raxstar, Sarb Smooth and Big Dhillon.
+The track also featured subliminal disses aimed at Yo Yo Honey Singh.
+The same year, he skyrocketed to mainstream popularity with the songs, "All Black", with Sukhe and Jaani, and "Toh Dishoom" and "Dhaakad" from the 2016 films Dishoom and Dangal, respectively.